Simple Salsa Rice Side Dish

 1/4 cup water

 Place ribs in crock pot that you have sprayed with cooking spray or lined with a liner.
 Combine all other ingredients in a small bowl and mix until marmalade is thoroughly incorporated and sauce is nearly smooth.
 Pour sauce over ribs.
 Cook on low for 6-8 hours.
 Remove ribs from crock pot and place them on a large serving platter.
 Cover with foil to keep warm.
-Re
+Remove the sauce to a medium sauce pan.
+Thicken with the cornstarch that you dissolved in 1/4 cup of cold water.
+Bring to boil and cook, stirring the entire time for 7-10 minutes.
+You want the sauce to be sticky thick.
+Pour over ribs and serve with rice.

 In a medium saucepan, bring water, broth, lemon juice and butter to a boil.
 Stir in rice, basil and lemon zest.
 Reduce heat; cover and simmer for 20 minutes.
 Let stand 5 minutes or until the water is absorbed.
 Before serving, sprinkle with lemon-pepper and green onion.